2014 Saint-Jean-sur-Richelieu ramming attack

 The 2014 Saint Jean sur Richelieu ramming attack was a terror car ramming that occurred in Quebec on October 20, 2014.
 Two Canadian Forces members were hit by a lone wolf terrorist, Martin Couture-Rouleau.
 Warrant officer Patrice Vincent died from injuries, while another soldier was injured, but survived.
-The RCMP and the Government of Canada has characterized the homicide as a terrorist act by an Islamic State of Iraq and the Levant-inspired terrorist.
+The RCMP and the Government of Canada have characterized the homicide as a terrorist act by an Islamic State of Iraq and the Levant-inspired terrorist.

 Attack and pursuit

-On October 20, 2014, Martin Couture-Rouleau deliberately rammed a car into a pair of Canadian Armed Forces soldiers in a shopping centre parking lot in Saint-Jean-sur-Richelieu, Quebec, Canada, at 11:30 a.m.
+On 20 October 2014, Martin Couture-Rouleau deliberately rammed a car into a pair of Canadian Armed Forces soldiers in a shopping centre parking lot in Saint-Jean-sur-Richelieu, Quebec, Canada, at 11:30 a.m.
 ET.
 He had been seen sitting in his car and watching for over two hours before the attack.
 A police chase ensued.
 The Toronto Sun reported that the suspect called 911 during the chase to say that he carried out his acts in the name of Allah.
+A coroner's report in 2016 revealed that Couture-Rouleau also told the 911 operator that he would not surrender because maybe he could potentially find and kill more soldiers.

 The chase ended when Martin Couture-Rouleau lost control of his car, rolling it into a ditch and onto its roof.
 A witness said that a spike belt was deployed.
 According to witnesses, Couture-Rouleau exited the car and charged a female police officer with a knife.
 Police shot him up to seven times and he was pronounced dead that evening in hospital.
 A large knife was seen stuck in the ground according to eyewitnesses.

 There were two victims.
 Warrant officer Patrice Vincent (53), one of the two ramming victims, died in hospital the next day while the other soldier (whose name was not released) sustained non-life-threatening injures.
 One of the soldiers was in uniform and one was not.

 A statement by Prime Minister Stephen Harper indicated that government and police officials linked the attack to terrorism.